foobnix/LibreraReader/docs/wiki/faq/how-to-transfer-text-from-browser/index.md

 You can play the text by voice.
 To play text by voice, the voice synthesizer installed in the Android system is used.
-Ate he You have not established the you can put from Google market Synthesizer speech Google.
+Ate he You have not established the you can put from Google Play - Google Text-to-Speech.

 * Click on the voice playback icon